15 Best Free Things to Do in Nashville, TN

 15. Catch Free Concerts at Live on the Green and Symphony Under the Stars

 Music is the lifeblood of Nashville, a gift that often presents itself at no charge.
 Consider Live on the Green festival, featuring concerts by national and local musicians.
-These concerts happen at Public Square Park on Thursday nights during August and September.
+These concerts happen at Public Square Park on Labor Day Weekend.

 Symphony Under the Stars, featuring the award-winning Nashville Symphony, is another free summer event.
 Popping up at city parks, you can hear everything from the classics to pop music.
 The vibe is casual, so don't hesitate to bring fixings for a picnic.